MilkoDeVarona/PackageDeliveryService/README.md

 Introduction

-Writting a HashMap data structurein Python and implementating an algorithm to route delivery trucks and determine the best route to meet all delivery constraints while traveling under 140 miles in total.
+Writting a HashMap data structure in Python and implementing an algorithm to route delivery trucks and determine the best route to meet all delivery constraints while traveling under 140 miles in total.

 Scenario